testingautomated-usi/DeepHyperion/DeepHyperion-MNIST/report_generator/README.md

    }
    ```

 3. Build the map and visualize it.
 Maps can contain two or more features, but their visualization is limited to two features at the time.
-To generate a map and generate a report run the following command (add `--visualize` if you want to visualize the map):
+To generate a map and generate a report, run the following command (add `--visualize` if you want to visualize the map):

    ```
    python report_generator/app.py generate-map --feature <NAME> <MIN> <MAX> <NUM_CELL> --feature <NAME> <MIN> <MAX> <NUM_CELL> ./logs/run_XXX/archive